jhchein/AzureML-Job-Replayer/README.md

 1. Extracts jobs (standalone + nested pipeline hierarchy) to a JSON file (metadata + MLflow metrics/params/tags).
 2. Rebuilds lightweight dummy jobs/pipelines in a target workspace that log the historical metrics and keep lineage via tags.
 3. Optionally expands AutoML jobs into parent + ranked trial steps.
+4. (Now optional) Copies original MLflow artifacts for each run and re-logs them in replay jobs.

 No original code/compute rerun.
-No artifacts copied (yet).
+Artifacts are copied unless disabled.

 ---